 On January 1, 2006, the District established a 401(k) plan for eligible employees.
 The full name of the plan is East Montgomery County Improvement District 401(k) Plan, and records are maintained on a 12-month calendar year.
-Benefits provided by the plan are not insured by the Pension Benefit Guaranty Corporation (PBGC).
 The Plan's administrator is the District, and contributions are held in a Trust Fund with trustees responsible for safekeeping.
 Eligibility requirements include completion of six months of service and attainment of the age of 21.
 The District makes matching contributions to the plan which are tax deferred.